 The default implementation of TODO entries is just two states: TODO and DONE.
-You can, however, use the TODO feature for more complicated things by configuring the variables org-todo-keywords and org-todo-interpretation.
-Using special setup, you can even use TODO keywords in different ways in different org files.
+You can use the TODO feature for more complicated things by configuring the variable org-todo-keywords.
+With special setup, the TODO keyword system can work differently in different files.

-Note that tags are another way to classify headlines in general and TODO items in particular (see Chapter 7 [Tags], page 41).
+Note that tags are another way to classify headlines in general and TODO items in particular (see Chapter 6 [Tags], page 36).